glowmouse/beefocus/README.md

 - I have a physical prototype.
 It's been field tested and it worked almost flawlessly.
 The issues that I want to fix before "Version 1.0" are tracked on the [Github Project Issues Page].
-.
-The [prototype ESP8266 firmeware] is posted
+- The [Prototype ESP8266 Firmware] is posted.
-- There is a [prototype INDI Driver].
-I need to refactor the INDI driver once I'm finished making changes to the firmware and ask to have my driver pulled into the [Main INDI project]
+- There is a [Prototype INDI Driver].
+I need to refactor the INDI driver once I'm finished making changes to the firmware and ask to have my driver pulled into the [Main INDI Project].
 - I've published a [Prototype Board Design].
 I made my prototype using a CNC circuit router.
 I've sent the board off to be professionally fabricated, and I'm waiting for the results.